Offline Authorization for Critical Infrastructure.

 Offline-Capable & Decentralized

-Our technology offers real decentralization, not the misleading "we're highly redundant" kind of decentralization.
+Our technology offers real decentralization, not the misleading "we're highly redundant" kind of distribution.

 From the day the idea was born, we designed our solution to be 100% capable of operating without any kind of central infrastructure.

-You can model systems comprised of distributed, fully autonomous nodes that only communicate occasionally with a random selection of their peers.
+You can model systems comprised of decentralized, fully autonomous nodes that only communicate occasionally with a random selection of their peers.

 A strongly decentralized system automatically has to be fault tolerant with regards to the availability of inter-node communication connections.